 That’s why many people turn to online wills, which can be free or cost up to $300.
 You usually pay a flat price for an online will, but there are also subscription-based will services that provide legal help and charge you on a monthly or annual basis.

 Here is a look at the cost of different online will-writing services.
 Keep in mind that these are just base level prices, and you may pay more if you get other legal forms, like a power of attorney, in addition to your will.
-When you make an online will with Policygenius, it’ll come with additional estate documents and an optional living trust at no extra cost.

 How to create a will online